danielsobrado/CCDAK-Exam-Questions/Security/Questions1.md

 - A, B, C are all valid resource types for ACLs.
 - D is invalid because ACLs are defined at the topic level, not individual partition level.
 The topic resource type covers all its partitions.

 ## Question 4

-In the Confluent Schema Registry, what is the default compatibility setting for new schemas?

-- A. BACKWARD
-- B. FORWARD
-- C. FULL
-- D. NONE

-**Answer:** A

-**Explanation:**
-The Confluent Schema Registry default compatibility type is BACKWARD .
-The main reason that BACKWARD compatibility mode is the default, and preferred for Kafka, is so that you can rewind consumers to the beginning of the topic.

-- BACKWARD compatibility means that data written with a new schema can be read by code using an old schema.
-- FORWARD compatibility means that data written with an old schema can be read by code using a new schema.
-- FULL compatibility means that both BACKWARD and FORWARD compatibilities are required.
-- NONE means that no compatibility checking is performed.

-## Question 5

-Where does the Confluent Schema Registry store its own configuration?

-- A. In Zookeeper
-- B. In a Kafka topic
-- C. On the filesystem
-- D. In a database

-**Answer:** A

-**Explanation:**
-The Confluent Schema Registry uses Zookeeper to store its own configuration.
-When the Schema Registry starts up, it reads its configuration from a Zookeeper path, which defaults to `/schema-registry`.

-Some of the key configuration properties stored in Zookeeper include:

-- `kafkastore.topic`: The Kafka topic that the Schema Registry uses to store schema data.
-- `master.eligibility`: Whether the instance is eligible to be the master.
-- `host.name`: The host name to use for the Schema Registry instance.
-- `port`: The port to run the Schema Registry instance on.

-So while the Schema Registry uses a Kafka topic to store the actual schema data, it uses Zookeeper for its own configuration.

-- B is incorrect because while the Schema Registry does use a Kafka topic, it's for schema data, not its own configuration.
-- C and D are incorrect because the Schema Registry does not use the filesystem or a database for its configuration.

-## Question 6

-How does the Confluent Schema Registry ensure high availability?

-- A. By running multiple instances and electing a master
-- B. By relying on the availability of the underlying Kafka cluster
-- C. By replicating data across multiple Zookeeper instances
-- D. By using a distributed consensus protocol among instances

-**Answer:** A

-**Explanation:**
-The Confluent Schema Registry is designed to be highly available by allowing multiple instances to run in a cluster mode.
-When running in cluster mode:

-- Each instance of the Schema Registry is equal - there is no designated leader or follower.
-- Instances communicate with each other via Kafka.
-- One instance is elected the "master" at any given time.
-The master is responsible for handling all write requests (new schemas, config changes, etc.).
-- All instances can serve read requests, whether they are the master or not.
-- If the master goes down, a new master is automatically elected from the remaining instances.

-This master election process ensures that there is always one instance responsible for consistency of writes, while reads can be served from any instance for high availability and scalability.

-- B is incorrect because while the Schema Registry does rely on Kafka, it has its own high availability mechanism beyond just relying on Kafka's availability.
-- C is incorrect because while the Schema Registry does use Zookeeper, it doesn't replicate its own data across Zookeeper instances for high availability.
-- D is incorrect because the Schema Registry doesn't use a distributed consensus protocol like Raft or Paxos among its instances.
-It uses a simpler master election process.

-## Question 7

 What is the purpose of ACLs (Access Control Lists) in Kafka?